-- Hempstead Schools Federation has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
-Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Visitors and volunteers must only enter through the main entrance and after signing in at the office will be asked to read the school's Visitors' Policy, and are issued with a visitor's pass.
-Our school has a clear system of ensuring visitors are accompanied/supervised by a staff member. - All visitors are supervised to an extent, but those without a valid DBS certificate are always accompanied or closely supervised and are never left alone with children, regardless of their role or qualification. - Hempstead Schools Federation will not tolerate or accept the behaviour of any individual (including parents) that threatens school security or leads others (child or adult) to feel unsafe.
+- Chattenden Primary School has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
+Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's wristband.
+Our school has a clear system of ensuring visitors are accompanied/supervised by a staff member. - Chattenden Primary School will not tolerate or accept the behaviour of any individual (including parents) that threatens school security or leads others (child or adult) to feel unsafe.
 This type of behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site. - Any individual on site who is not known, or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.